jameskirk36/lizard-website/content/pages/contact.md

   description: This is a meta description.
   title: Contact Page
 ---
-Follow me or get in touch on social media
+Follow me on social media and contact me to find out more